Guppy Care: Practical Tips for Aquarium Keeping

 Description

-Is a small sized fish with an elongated body with a slightly elongated abdomen.
-Guppies have various fin types and sizes.
-Males typically have larger, more elaborate fins compared to females.
-The dorsal fin, which runs along the back, can be long and flowing in males.
-The caudal fin (tail fin) can be fan-shaped, rounded, or even lyre-shaped, depending on the strain.
-The anal fin, ventral fins, and pectoral fins are also present and may have varying degrees of coloration and finnage.
+Guppies are small, elongated fish characterized by a slightly rounded abdomen.
+They exhibit a variety of fin types and sizes, with males typically boasting larger and more elaborate fins compared to females.
+The dorsal fin, which runs along the back, can be long and flowing in males, while the caudal fin (tail fin) may be fan-shaped, rounded, or even lyre-shaped, depending on the strain.
+Their anal, ventral, and pectoral fins also vary in coloration and structure.

 How long do guppies live?